 According to the CDC, around 3.4 million Americans suffer from epilepsy, representing a staggering 1.2% of the US population.
 Epilepsy can dramatically impact the quality of life of those afflicted with this condition and can even be fatal.

-Our understanding of epilepsy (as with many other neurological conditions) is improving as more and more is learned about the brain and nervous system, which has led to the discovery of numerous potential new treatments for epilepsy.
+Our understanding of epilepsy (as with many other neurological conditions) is improving as more and more is learned about the brain and nervous system, which has led to the discovery of numerous potential new treatments.

-One such treatment is cannabis (specifically, cannabidiol or CBD for short), which has shown promise in the epilepsy field for some years now.
-This article gives an in-depth look at the role that cannabis may be able to play in treating and managing epilepsy.
+One such treatment is cannabis (specifically, cannabidiol or CBD for short), which has shown promise in the ability to treat epilepsy symptoms for some years now.
+This article gives an in-depth look at the role that the cannabis plant may be able to play in treating and managing epilepsy.